giacomodrago/minijson_reader/README.md

 });
 ```

 `name` is a UTF-8 encoded string representing the name of the field.
+Its lifetime is that of the parsing [context](#contexts), except for [`buffer_context`](#buffercontext), in which case it will stay valid until the underlying input buffer is destroyed.

 A JSON **array** must be parsed by using `parse_array`: